Hiking Volcano San Pedro on Lake Atitlan

 Watch Video: San Pedro Volcano Hike in Guatemala

-Useful Tips: Bring a jacket, it gets cold & windy up there.
-There is also a rustic cabin available for rent near the top.
+Useful Notes: Bring a jacket, it gets cold & windy at the top of the volcano.
+There’s also a rustic cabin available for rent near the summit.